Anuj-chauhan-rajput/portfolio/README.md

 Hello, Everyone My name is Anuj Chauhan .
 <br>
-This ia my portfolio that about me
+This is my portfolio that about me